cacaogithu/FEMOTTA/replit.md

 # Multi-Brand AI Marketing Image Editor

 ## Overview
 A professional, multi-tenant SaaS platform for AI-powered marketing image editing.
-This platform allows users to upload marketing briefs (PDF, DOCX, or text prompt) and product images, which are then processed by the Wavespeed Nano Banana API for instant AI-powered image editing.
+This platform allows users to upload marketing briefs (PDF, DOCX, or text prompt) and product images for instant AI-powered editing.
 Key capabilities include brand-specific theming, interactive before/after image comparisons, an AI chat assistant for selective re-editing, and the ability to download layered PSD files.
-The system delivers significant ROI by enhancing efficiency and reducing the time required for marketing image production.
+The system enhances efficiency and reduces the time required for marketing image production.

 ## User Preferences
 - I prefer clear and concise explanations.